What is arsenic and why is it in the environment?

 Everyone has daily exposure to arsenic.
 When natural or human activities have caused greater than normal amount of arsenic to collect in the environment, the risk of developing health problems can be increased.
 Generally, the greater your exposure, the greater the risk of illness.
 Ways in which people may be exposed to arsenic include:

 - Drinking water, eating food, or ingesting other things that contain arsenic.
-Concerns over apple juice have come up lately - see FDA's Apple Juice and Arsenic.

 - People normally swallow small amounts of soil and dust.
 Young children normally put hands, toys, pacifiers, and other things in their mouths that can have dust or dirt on the surface.
 Arsenic isn't absorbed very well through the skin, but if hands are dirty, adults and children can swallow contaminated soil while eating.
 Dust that is carried by the wind can be trapped in the nose and mouth and be ingested.